rootloginson/X-Ray-Image-Covid19-Detection-Project/README.md

 1. None of these model except the babysitted "result model" have been able to detect 3 covid images in the test set.
 But Resnet50, **deeper model**, detected some of the covid images in the Test2 dataset unlike others.
 In the table image this is denoted by (1) and (2) in orange color.
 And the models that couldn't detect c ovid images are denoted by the red asterix.
 Deeper pretraiend Resnet model.

 2. Before training all these models, changing class weight of Resnet50 resulted in a same situation where model was able to detect some covid images correctly.
-This leads me to a point I can simulate similar results by changing sample size an distribution.
+This led me to a point I can simulate similar results by changing sample size an distribution.

 3. As an inference of the table, Modified Resnet50 model, when it trained, could be as successful as Result Model.
 This situation has not yet been tested due to the Google Colab limitation.
 Moving files around is difficult with limited internet. *ToDo:* I will test it when it is possible.